FOURTEENTH NORFOLK DISTRICT

 Please contact Mollie Parsons in Representative Peisch's State House office with requests for assistance.
 If you prefer to communicate directly with Representative Peisch, please give Mollie your contact information and Representative Peisch will call or email you directly.

-Representative Peisch hosts interns throughout the year and encourages any high school or college age students from the district who are interested in state government to apply for an internship.
-Interested students should contact Alli Goldberg at Allison.Goldberg@mahouse.gov to inquire about internships.
+Representative Peisch hosts interns throughout the school year and during the summer.
+Any high school or college age students from the district who are interested in state government should contact Alli Goldberg at Allison.Goldberg@mahouse.gov to inquire about internships.

 INFORMATION & RESOURCES